vincent-pradeilles/swift-tips/README.md

 let myCell: MyCell = tableView.dequeueReusableCell(for: [0, 0])
 ```

-## Defining an union type
+## Defining a union type

 The C language has a construct called `union`, that allows a single variable to hold values from different types.
-While Swift does not provide such a construct, it provides enums with associated values, which allows us to define a type called `Either` that implements an `union` of two types.
+While Swift does not provide such a construct, it provides enums with associated values, which allows us to define a type called `Either` that implements a `union` of two types.

 ```swift
 import Foundation